Indian Institutes of Handloom Technology

 Indian Institutes of Handloom Technology (IIHTs) are government run public institutes of higher education in the handloom sector.

-There are six institutes in central sector and four in State sector.
+There are six institutes in the central sector and four in the State sector.
 Central sector IIHTs are under administrative control of Ministry of Textiles, Government of India and State sector IIHTs are under administrative control of respective state government and bodies.